 The Tesla Solar Roof is a building-integrated photovoltaic (BIPV) product that takes the functionality of solar panels and integrates it into roof shingles.
-A home with Tesla roof shingles installed would have both a protective and complete roof and the capacity to generate solar energy, but without installing solar panels as well.
-Solar shingles like Tesla’s product alleviate the common concern about aesthetics held by property owners.
+A home with Tesla roof shingles installed would have a protective and complete roof with the capacity to generate solar energy.
 By installing the solar roof, you don’t have to install solar panels to generate electricity, which some property owners find visually unappealing.
-The cost of a Tesla solar tile installation remains largely unknown, but one thing is for sure: there will be a price premium over traditional solar panels for a roof made of solar shingles.

-Many solar industry stakeholders recognize that solar needs to be rebranded as an aesthetic and technical improvement that could be a part of a home renovation rather than a hefty module that is nailed onto your rooftop.
-That sentiment was emphasized in Elon Musk’s October 2016 launch of Tesla’s new roofing product.
-The company aims to bring solar further into the mainstream by removing any sort of aesthetic concerns that homeowners may have.
+Some solar industry stakeholders believe that solar needs to be rebranded as an aesthetic and technical improvement that can be a part of a home renovation rather than a hefty module affixed to your rooftop.
+That sentiment was emphasized in Elon Musk’s October 2016 launch of Tesla’s first roofing product.
+With the solar roof, the company aims to bring solar further into the mainstream by removing any sort of aesthetic concerns that homeowners may have.

-“I think there’s quite a radical difference between having solar panels on your roof that actually make your house look better versus ones that do not, I think it’s going to be a night-and-day difference,” said Musk in a statement before the product’s official launch.
-Two months later he unveiled the solar roof, using a crowded, suburban event in California to demonstrate that his panel design is so seamlessly integrated that an entire audience of press needed to be told the house they were looking at even had solar installed.
+“I think there’s quite a radical difference between having solar panels on your roof that actually make your house look better versus ones that do not, I think it’s going to be a night-and-day difference,” said Musk in a statement before the official launch of Tesla’s first solar roof.
+Two months later, he unveiled the solar roof using a crowded, suburban event in California to demonstrate that his panel design was so seamlessly integrated that the entire audience of press needed to be altered to its presence on the house in front of them.

 What’s the latest news on the Tesla Solar Roof tiles?